graphile/worker/website/docs/contributing.md

 New database migrations must be accompanied by an updated db dump.
 Before generating a new dump, ensure the following:

-1. You have a Postgres db running at localhost:5432.
+1. You have a Postgres running as described above.
 2. You have `pg_dump`, and the version of `pg_dump` is the same major version of your Postgres database.